Brazilian criminal justice: Old Republic (1889–1930)

 The "scientific" development of the idea of "degenerate individuals" veered away from actual study of the criminal element, and towards a means of governing.
 "Normal" individuals (i.e., white men, employed, civilized per European standards) viewed other types as deviants from normality and a threat to the social order.
 All of these ideas and theories and attitudes and methods of dealing with them arrived in Brazil from Europe in the nineteenth century, especially after 1870.
 The new ideas from the positivist school mixed with earlier liberal views from the classical school, and were well received by Brazilian jurists, being viewed as the latest advances from Europe, and resulted in various legal and institutional changes in Brazil, especially in the area of punishment, and control.

 Brazil already had a mature legal culture, and the reception of European criminology happened during a time of profound social and political changes from the end of slavery to consolidation of the republic.
-There was an atmosphere of openness and inclusion of new ideas, such as by the School of Recife.
+There was an atmosphere of openness and inclusion of new ideas, such as by the Recife School.
 This paved the way for the acceptance of positivist criminology, with its air of modernity and free from a spiritualist past they rejected, and moving towards a goal of ensuring social order, which is part of the motto on the Republican flag.
 The Republic's first piece of business was the Criminal code of 1890; the Constitution itself was only written the following year.

 The integration of positivist criminology by Brazilian legal culture took place gradually, centering around legal scholars in the top law schools.
 There was resistance at first, and Tobias Barreto, a professor of legal philosophy at Recife law school was especially critical of Italian criminologist Lombroso's theories of anthropological criminology and heritable criminality, and was aware of the incursions of the medical field into law.
 João Vieira, professor of criminal law in Recife, was the first jurist to support criminological positivism in Brazil, although it took him a while to fully adopt its tenets.
 Vieira's debates with João Baptista Pereira, author of the republican code and professor of criminal law at the Rio law school was a microcosm of the debate between proponents of the classical and positivist schools in Brazil for the duration of the First Republic.
 These, in turn, were a reflection of debate on this topic going on in Europe, mostly in Italy, between these schools.
 Vieira was a gradualist, and his increasing understanding and support of the new ideas did not translated into attempts to reform the classical code into a criminological one; his approach followed that of Italian criminologists Ferri and Garofalo, who held that positivist reform would be inevitable, but gradual.
 He took over revising the Republican code, but chose to find improvements by referring to the old, Imperial code, hoping to increase the prestige of the Republican code through links to the venerated Roman code.